ml-tooling/ml-hub/README.md

 ### Enable SSL/HTTPS

-MLHub will automatically start with HTTPS.
+MLHub will start in HTTP mode by default.
+Note that in HTTP mode, the ssh tunnel feature does not work.
+You can activate ssl via the environment variable `SSL_ENABLED`.
 If you don't provide a certificate, it will generate one during startup.
 This is to make routing SSH connections possible as we use nginx to handle HTTPS & SSH on the same port.

 <details>
 <summary>Details (click to expand...)</summary>